ftsrg/trainbenchmark/hu.bme.mit.trainbenchmark.controller/README.md

 In this scenario every necessary external package will be installed globally to the system (e.g. pip, third-party modules).
 In this case just execute the following script from the `trainbenchmark-controller/init/` directory:
 * `./initialize.py`

 Note that root password is required for the successful deployment.
-As a result, the required third-party python modules will be installed and the Controller can be used already which described in details [here](#Usage)
+As a result, the required third-party python modules will be installed and the Controller can be used already which described in details in [here](#usage)

 ####<a name="pyvenv"></a>Install virtual environment (optional)